 In the cases where the swelling is as a result of trauma, surgery, venous insufficiency, reduced mobility or cancer itself it is termed secondary lymphoedema.

-It can occur anywhere in the body but is commonly seem in legs, feet and arms and is often an outcome of treatment for cancer involving surgery and/or radiotherapy or as a consequence of venous insufficiency.
+It can occur anywhere in the body but is commonly seen in legs, feet and arms and is often an outcome of treatment for cancer involving surgery and/or radiotherapy or as a consequence of venous insufficiency.

 Lymphoedema can also be present at birth or may develop later in life, during puberty or mid-life and is due to abnormal functioning or underdevelopment of the lymphatics.
 This is known as primary lymphoedema.